Ai-Adventures/weekend/faq.md

 ### Do I need to get my own laptop?
 Yes.
 We expect you to get your own laptops with anaconda installed.
 Head over to the [prerequisites]({{ site.baseurl }}/prerequisites) section to learn more.

+### Where can I stay updated on the course content?
+We will be posting our content on this [telegram channel](https://t.me/joinchat/AAAAAFFBZHV4VNCpNV3jIA).
+This link will be removed after todays session.
+Make sure you have telegram installed on your phone/computer before clicking on the link.

 ### How to register for the course?
 For those who have not yet registered, use this [google form](redirects/registration_form.html).
 Stay tuned for the time table and details!